Heenal15/Team-Penguin/README.md

-Ensure you follow the 'Installation instructions' in order to run the project successfully.
+If cloning from the github repo, ensure you follow the 'Installation instructions' in order to run the project successfully.

 # Team Penguin Small Group project